Integrative Gestalt therapy at SFU

 In order to enable a holistic experience beyond understanding, experience-activating methods (creative media, imaginative techniques, scenic expression, as well as body and movement work) can be incorporated into the therapeutic process in addition to dialogue.
 Integrative Gestalt therapy is used in the context of individual, group, couple and family therapy, as well as in therapeutic work with children and adolescents.

-Teaching supervision - Group programmes
+Teaching supervision - group programmes

-Teaching supervision - Group programmes
+Teaching supervision - group programmes

 Further information will follow soon…